michealroberts/koroutine-web-crawler/README.md

 - Testing the URL filtering based on the domain
 - Testing the URL filtering based on the status code
 - Testing the URL filtering based on the depth
+- Testing for user input related edge cases

+My philosophy on tests is to begin with what makes sense, and as you run into issues, add more tests to cover more edge cases cases and scenarios as we find them.

 ## Implementation